YingzeH/Multi-feature-SEIR/README.md

 The SEIR stochastic simulation.ipynb has the same sections as SEIR simulation.ipynb.

 The SEIR vs Real.ipynb compares the infection cases from classic SEIR model, multi-feature SEIR model, and confirmed cases in Allegheny and Hamilton county in US.
+It uses the file covid infection Allegheny County.xlsx and covid infection Hamilton County.xlsx as a comparison to reality cases.